Setting up tide models¶

 You can check what tide models have been correctly set up for use by eo-tides

-using the eo_tides.model.list_models
+using the eo_tides.utils.list_models

 function: